 Traveler enjoying sunset views from a ferry deck during a sea crossing.

-How long is the ferry from Holyhead, United Kingdom to Dublin, Ireland?
+How long does the ferry take from Holyhead to Dublin?

-Is a day trip from Holyhead to Dublin an option?
+Can I take a day trip from Holyhead to Dublin?

 Are there any night ferries from Holyhead to Dublin, Ireland?